galiya/ML-Tutorial-Codemash2019/README.md

 #### Option 2.
 Use your laptop

 > **NOTE:** Depending on your laptop specs, you may have some issues following all steps in Part 4 Deep Learning module.
+However, for the purposes of the tutorial, we do not require access to GPU.

 1. Install Anaconda environment using the [official Downloads page](https://www.anaconda.com/download/).